so-90prime/90prime/README.md

 [Link for the lazy](https://github.com/so-90prime/90prime/issues)

 ### Software Issues
-To report software issues or concerns, please take a look through the "so-90prime" organization and find the appropiate software page to post an issue.
-If you are not able to find the appropiate repo, feel free to post it in this one (90prime) and we will move it to the correct location.
+To report software issues or concerns, please take a look through the "so-90prime" organization and find the appropriate software page to post an issue.
+If you are not able to find the appropriate repo, feel free to post it in this one (90prime) and we will move it to the correct location.